Sampling-Based Constrained Motion Planning with Products of Experts: Introduction

-Methods in the literature for constraint-based sampling can be categorized into three main approaches.
+A basic approach to incorporating constraints into sampling-based methods is to generate samples from a distribution naively without considering constraints and subsequently reject those that violate the constraints.
+This \emph{sample-then-reject} strategy can be highly inefficient in tightly constrained problems, leading to a large number of discarded samples.
+This inefficiency has motivated the development of numerous alternative approaches in the literature that improve the sampling process to reduce the number of rejected samples.
+These methods can be categorized into three main approaches.
 The first category includes projection-based methods \citep{hpp2016,proj2016}, which sample first and then project into the feasible region.
+However, projection is not always straightforward: some methods \citep{pardo2015projectionbasedbodymotion, suh2011tangent} require iterative computation of system gradients to perform the projection, which can be problematic when gradients are difficult to obtain—such as in non-prehensile manipulation.
 As shown in Fig. \ref{fig:diff_sampling}, even with an efficient projection mechanism (often difficult to implement), samples can accumulate near the boundary of the feasible region, leading the system to potentially converge toward that boundary.
 The second approach involves penalizing constraint violations \citep{bhardwaj2022storm}, serving as a data-driven, iterative alternative to projection.
 However, this method does not guarantee feasible solutions before convergence and may require multiple iterations to achieve feasibility.
-The third approach, similar to \cite{power2023variational} and \cite{sacks2023learning}, learns a distribution that promotes sampling of feasible actions or states.
+The third approach, similar to \cite{power2023variational} and \cite{sacks2023learning}, learns a distribution that promotes sampling of feasible and optimal actions or states.
 While this approach can be effective, it is often complex to implement and computationally expensive (similarly to reinforcement learning methods).

-To address these challenges and reduce the complexity of existing methods, we propose an approach that leverages multiple expert models, each specialized in a distinct aspect of the problem.
-Specifically, one expert is dedicated to learning the feasibility distribution, which focuses on constraints, while the other expert handles the optimality distribution.
-Moreover, as we show in this paper, the optimality distribution can be modeled as a Gaussian distribution using methods such as Model Predictive Path Integral (MPPI), so this part of the problem is computationally efficient and does not require additional learning, enabling rapid updates as the problem evolves.